 You do not need to submit you application until a seniors unit becomes available.

-STEP 3: When a Unit Comes Available
+STEP 3: When a Unit Comes Available for Purchase

-All registered members of the Whistler Mature Action Community will be advised by email when a unit becomes available.
+Registered members of the Whistler Mature Action Community will be advised by email when a unit becomes available.
 Those applicants interested in an available unit will then submit a notice confirming their interest to the Whistler Housing Authority along with a completed Application to Purchase Resident Restricted Housing.

 Final waitlist positions for the purchase or rental and selection of a unit will be established at that time based on a ‘needs‐based‐priority‐point’ system, as outlined in the Seniors Resident Restricted Housing Guidelines & Application, updated in July 2016.